LIKO-12/LIKO-12/README.md

 isMobile
 	Returns true if liko12 is running on a mobile device

-Image, ImageData, SpriteSheet, setCursor, newCursor is not documented here, check api.lua for info about them
+Image, ImageData, SpriteSheet, setCursor, newCursor, TextBuffer is not documented here, check api.lua for info about them

 ==========================================================================================
 	Changelog
 ==========================================================================================
+V0.0.3 PRE:
+1. Bugfixed V0.0.2 pre bugs (about 5/6 bugs) :)
+2. Recoded the code editor to support vertical scrolling (no length limit anymore) [not fully bugtested..]
+3. Fixed run command sandboxing and added "run [args]"

 V0.0.2 PRE:
 1. Now sprite editor can set a right button color.
 2. Sandboxed Save, Load, Import Commands.